anuchandy/jva-http-pipeline/doc/Request_Response_Content.md

 #### Response content

-In reactor-netty, the response content from service is represented using ByteBufFlux type.
-As user consumes each chunk, reactor-netty takes care of releasing ByteBuf to Netty's pool.
+In reactor-netty, the response content from service is represented using `reactor.netty.ByteBufFlux` type.
+As user consumes each chunk (`io.netty.buffer.ByteBuf`) in this stream, reactor-netty takes care of releasing consumed ByteBuf to Netty's pool.

-[ There is no additional allocation of ByteBuf other than the one netty allocate from it's pool ]
+There is no additional allocation of ByteBuf other than the one netty allocate from it's pool.

 Today the [content()](https://github.com/Azure/autorest-clientruntime-for-java/blob/996c7b706875293858e91a1f1a14330334bc88b9/client-runtime/src/main/java/com/microsoft/rest/v3/http/NettyClient.java#L120) getter property in our `Runtime Response` type returns `Flux<java.nio.buffer.ByteBuffer>`.

-1. We convert `Flux<io.netty.buffer.ByteBuf>` to `Flux<java.nio.buffer.ByteBuffer>`, which requires copying.
+1. We convert `Flux<io.netty.buffer.ByteBuf>` from reactor-netty to `Flux<java.nio.buffer.ByteBuffer>`, which requires copying.
 This is less efficient.
 2. `io.netty.buffer.ByteBuf` is backed by pooled `java.nio.buffer.ByteBuffer`, it is not recommended to provide direct access to this reference-counted backing array.
 [Netty doc discourages it].